To fly to Padang you have to transit in Jakarta or Kuala Lumpur (the only 2 airports with direct flights to Padang).

 We also have a satellite phone on board for those situations without mobile phone coverage, and for emergencies.

 Do not expect the best coverage or data speed, though.
-Usually it’s slow, but it’s enough to check and send e-mails, check the swell forecast, and sometimes even to make video calls (skype, whatsapp, etc.).
+Usually it’s enough to check and send e-mails, facebook and Messenger, check the swell forecast, and sometimes even to make video calls (skype, whatsapp, etc.).

 Yes please, if you are happy with them.
-Usually they really deserve it!
+They really deserve it!

 We suggest at least 50 USD per passenger, at the end of the trip.

-Memory stick to save your photos (16 Gb);
+USB Memory stick to save your photos (16+ Gb)

-Documents: passport + photocopies, insurance policy photocopy, airplane ticket, credit card;
+Documents: passport + photocopies, insurance policy, airplane ticket, credit card

 Yes, as long as there’s someone to replace you.
 It’s not difficult to find a replacement if with some anticipation.